 “If it looks too good to be true, then it probably is too good to be true."

 When somebody promises to unlock your pension assets early or release much-needed funds while creating significant returns on remaining investments, it can quickly turn your head.
-However, we need to look at the rules and regulations to protect you and your pension assets and the warning signs.
+However, we need to look at the rules and regulations to protect you and your pension assets and the warning signs of bad pension arrangements.